Slavster/Mementiq/replit.md

 - **2025-08-18**: Updated database with correct share link (https://f.io/BC9_Q8JH) and video filename (Me - tu lan cave.mp4) for project 16
 - **2025-08-18**: Fixed file size display - API now fetches real-time Frame.io asset data for revision projects to show accurate file sizes instead of cached database values
 - **2025-08-19**: Enhanced polling-based asset detection to support revision workflow - AssetDetectionService now monitors both "edit in progress" and "revision in progress" statuses, detecting new videos based on appropriate timestamps (submission date for initial edits, revision request date for revisions).
 System runs every 5 minutes to detect uploads for both initial deliveries and revisions, providing a simple and reliable solution without external dependencies.
 Webhook infrastructure code preserved but commented out for potential future use
+- **2025-08-21**: Simplified revision workflow for DRY code - Removed Step 4 from RevisionModal as it duplicated functionality from VideoViewingStep.
+When polling detects revision completion (status changes to "video is ready"), the system now opens the existing VideoViewingStep modal instead of RevisionModal.
+This ensures code reusability and consistent user experience across initial video delivery and revision completion flows.
+The revision workflow now properly ends after successful submission, returning to the original video viewing flow when new versions are detected

 ## External Dependencies